SCO–SGI code dispute of 2003: Origin

 It is possible that the code contributed to Linux originated from UNIX System V, but its original implementation happened in the early 1970s.
-There are no substantial differences between the original Unix source code and the UNIX System V source.
+There are substantial portions of UNIX System V that originate with Research Unix from the 1970s.
 Dennis Ritchie, one of the creators of Unix, acknowledged that either he or Ken Thompson wrote the original code from which the UNIX System V code is derived:

-This is very important, because early Unix source code does not have any copyright claim.
-At that time, the law required explicit copyright claims, which effectively means the early Unix code is not protected by copyright law.
+This is very important, because early Unix source code was licensed differently compared to UNIX System V. At that time, the law required explicit copyright claims, which effectively means the early Unix code is not protected by copyright law.
 Additionally, both Santa Cruz Operation and The SCO Group released the source code of early versions of Unix under a 4-clause BSD-like license, allowing its use in other open source products.

 SGI response

 On October 1, 2003, SGI responded to SCO's allegations in an open letter to the Linux community.
 In it, Rich Altmaier, vice president of software, claims that these small code fragments were inadvertently included in the Linux kernel: